xuting42/UKBB-Data/README.md

   It can be found that the field ID for ethnic data is 21000, and detailed information about the [ethnic data](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=21000) can also be obtained.

-  First, let's find the location of the ethnic data within the header file.
+  Next, let's find the location of the ethnic data within the header file.

   `grep -n '21000' *.txt`